Skip to content

 Time to stakeholder-ready output Fast for recurring business reporting Strong for deep analysis, with more workflow overhead for non-technical users

-Governance and consistency Governed metrics and controlled access in daily BI workflows Semantic model capabilities for stronger context and accuracy
+Governance and consistency Built-in semantic layer (reusable SQL definitions) and controlled access in daily BI workflows Semantic model capabilities for stronger context and accuracy

 Business-user self-serve Lower learning curve for broad business teams Powerful, but notebook concepts can require more enablement